BrickNumber5/tesa/README.md

  - **Unambiguity**
    - Bracketing is used to indicate order instead of operator precedence which must be memorized.
 (There are a few exceptions to this for brevity's sake but the rule holds in general.)
    - Mandatory whitespace separates different tokens (so nothing like the classic `while (i-->0)` is possible) but since this is always used other noisy separators, such as `,` or `;`, are not required.
- - **Different things are different and Equivalent things are equivalent** This is largely a function of the type system but extends into other areas.
+ - **Different things are different and equivalent things are equivalent**

+   This is largely a function of the type system but extends into other areas.

    - Fundamentally different objects are recognized as such.

      `123` is a number and `"123"` is a string.
 The two types are fundamentally different.

      You will never find that your `123` has suddenly turned into a `"123"` or vice versa or that `(123 matches "123")` (I'm looking at you Javascript)